-Recent exhibits, often developed in partnership with the KUMC Archives, include: the history of surgery at the KU School of Medicine, the history of anesthesia in Kansas, Civil War medicine, a history of the KU School of Nursing, the integration of the KU School of Medicine, a display of works by disabled artists from the region, a showcase of caricatures by KUMC students and graduates, the science context behind Frankenstein, the discovery of an unusual cancer treatment in a bootlegger's tunnel, and highlights from the collection.
+Recent exhibits, often developed in partnership with the KUMC Archives, include: the history of anesthesia in Kansas, the integration of the KU School of Medicine, a display of works by disabled artists from the region, a showcase of caricatures by KUMC students and graduates, the scientific context behind Frankenstein, the discovery of an unusual cancer treatment in a Kansas bootlegger's tunnel, a look at the Kansas doctor’s black bag through time, the military uniforms of an accomplished alumnus, and highlights from the collection.

 For more information about the museum, please contact: